 Google Docs – I use Google Docs for my blog posts.
 I love how I can set up my headings and links in the google document and then copy and paste into WordPress when I’m ready.
 Very little extra formatting work!
 I also use docs for any other web-based writing work (such as Medium or LinkedIn Pulse articles).

-* – This is an excellent affiliate program to get into if you can get involved.
+(Affiliate Link) – Share-a-Sale is an excellent affiliate program to get into if you can get involved.
 They handle the affiliate programs for a wide variety of merchants such as Tailwind, Jysk, and many others!
-They’ll hit a wide variety of niches.
+They’ll hit a wide range of niches.